Michigan Spinal Cord Injury Lawyers

 Third-Party Liability for Full Damages

-Michigan's no-fault law allows spinal injury victims to file a third-party tort claim against the at-fault driver when the injury meets the serious impairment of body function threshold — a standard that virtually every spinal cord injury satisfies.
+Michigan's no-fault law allows spinal injury victims to file a third-party tort claim against the at-fault driver when the injury meets the serious impairment of body function threshold.
+Spinal cord injuries often support that threshold, but the legal analysis still depends on the medical record and how the injury affects the person's general ability to lead a normal life.
 A third-party claim opens recovery for damages PIP does not cover: pain and suffering, loss of enjoyment of life, excess lost wages, and loss of consortium for the victim's spouse.
 These non-economic damages often represent the largest component of a catastrophic spinal cord injury verdict.

 Three-Year Statute of Limitations (MCL 600.5805)